tomiacannondale/rusk/README.md

 ### access sheet ###

-Goblin::Sheet object can access with Goblin::Book#[] method.
+Rusk::Sheet object can access with Rusk::Book#[] method.

-Goblin::Book#[] can access with sheet name or index.
+Rusk::Book#[] can access with sheet name or index.

 ```ruby
 	sheet = book[0]